prokoudine/lens-docs/content/webapp/_index.md

   open: false
 ---

-Ondsel Lens is an online vaulting and product data management service for mechanical engineers and industrial designers.
-Lens will help you collaborate and iterate on your product designs, as well as showcase and share your personal work.
+Ondsel Lens web app is the reference implementation of this product data management system with the most features supported, as compared to the FreeCAD addon.

 ![Ondsel Lens](ondsel-lens-public-1.png)